 The ongoing pandemic has made a revolutionary shift in the way we manage people, processes, and physical assets.
 Social distancing requirements has eliminated the ability to perform work in conventional interactive ways.
 Enabling digital twins allows these assets to be monitored, managed, improved, or restored with minimal physical interventions that are safe and less disruptive to the organization.

-The business and manufacturing environment have changed dramatically during the past years and business leaders need to make strategic moves towards investments in disruptive technologies.
-The conventional wisdom that drives investment towards upgrading machinery, improved controls and cost-cutting will not be sufficient towards achieving sustainable business growth in the future.
-Intangible and intelligent digital assets and intellectual property (IP) effectively deployed into manufacturing and business processes are critically important to deliver increased all-round efficiency and significant competitive advantage.
+The business and manufacturing environment has changed dramatically during the past years and business leaders need to make strategic moves toward investments in disruptive technologies.
+The conventional wisdom that drives investment towards upgrading machinery, improved controls and cost-cutting will not be sufficient for achieving sustainable business growth in the future.
+Intangible and intelligent digital assets and intellectual property (IP) effectively deployed into manufacturing and business processes are critically important to deliver increased all-round efficiency, superior customer experience and significant competitive advantage.

 Bold strategic decision-making can happen only if CEOs and the Senior Leadership have radical thinking and end to end understanding of Industry 4.0 and DTs.
 They should also develop capabilities to prioritize the implementation of appropriate use cases with measurable benefits and financial returns.
 Mere adoption of this technology alone is insufficient.
 It requires using the right expertise, choosing proper use-cases, blended with imagination and pragmatism to make success a practical reality.
 One of the biggest advantages during the development and implementation of DTs is that physical assets and the activities on the shop floor remain unaffected.
 This seamless adoption is a sure winner for the organization.

 Involve and engage all stakeholders under the leadership of the IT Department.

 Avoid silos!
 Identify and involve the right people with the right skill-sets and attitude.